17 Top-Rated Tourist Attractions in Ireland

 1 Trinity College, Dublin

-No visit to Ireland's capital is complete without coming to this esteemed ancient seat of learning and the oldest university in Ireland.
+Ireland's oldest university, Trinity College in Dublin is one of the country's ancient treasures.
 Founded in 1592 by Queen Elizabeth I, Trinity is a world within a world, once you enter the gates and cross the cobblestones it's as if the modern thriving city outside simply melts away.
 A stroll in and around the grounds is a journey through the ages and into the hushed world of scholarly pursuit.
 Many shop and office workers take their lunchtime sandwiches here during summer months simply to escape the hustle and bustle outside.
 The college is famed for its priceless treasures including the awe-inspiring Book of Kells (on permanent exhibition) and the mind-boggling Long Room (the inspiration for the library in the first Harry Potter movie).

 Hours: Open Monday-Saturday 9:30am-5pm, Sunday (May-September) 9.30am- 4.30pm, Sunday (October-April) 12-4.30pm